IN THIS ISSUE

 The Smart Energy Working Group (SEWG) members are working with IEEE to bring to market devices for narrowband applications and other sub 1GHz spectrum.
 The WiMAX Forum and member companies are part of the revision of the IEEE 802.16t that has been approved by the IEEE 802 Executive Committee.
 This project specifies operation in licensed spectrum for mission critical entities that have a strong preference for private, licensed networks for their data communications needs.
 If you are interested in participating in this activity, please contact us at info@WiMAXForum.org and we will be glad to speak with you about this opportunity.

+To foster collaboration between key industry players the WiMAX Forum Working Group members are participating in the Virtual Presentation Series and other projects as the market share expands.
 You can learn more about the Working Group activities by visiting the member’s workspace area to view the outcomes of recent Working Group sessions or join groups to receive emails related to that group's activities.
 To find more information on our Working Groups, please visit: www.wimaxforum.org/Page/About/Working-Groups.

 Working Group activity is integral to the success of the Forum, and your participation is important to the WiMAX community!